Florida’s Citizens Property Insurance premium volume nearly doubles - NewsBreak

 The December special session was the second of 2022 to attempt addressing property insurance.
 However, while it passed what lawmakers called an overhaul, the session also included unrelated legislation such as a toll relief program, and disaster recovery programs for victims of hurricanes Ian and Nicole.

-Shortly after the overhaul’s passage, David Altmeier, the state insurance commissioner, resigned.Man wanted for allegedly robbing victim at gunpoint, stealing firearm, using victim’s debit card: Escambia Co.
-Sheriff
+Shortly after the overhaul’s passage, David Altmeier, the state insurance commissioner, resigned.Florida’s 2023 toll relief program has begun

 For Florida’s insurance market, 2022 was a year of multiple companies exiting the state when it came to available insurers, as well as multiple companies entering insolvency, with their customers being shifted to Citizens, or other competitors.